byui-cse/cse212-csharp/docs/lesson03/prepare.md

 In addition to keeping track of the function name that is running, the stack also allows us to see where in the function we were when a function was originally called as well as the memory that we were using in our function.
 Stacks work well for remembering where we've been and the circumstances we were in during that previous time.

 When using Python or other programming languages, we will often see error messages that look like the following.
 Notice that the information is showing which functions have called which functions up until the point of error.
 This display of information comes directly from the function stack.
+Here's an example of a Python dump from an error during runtime:

 <!--- Image x here   orig size was: 750 x 507-->